Sandringham House: Appleton House

-When Prince Carl of Denmark (later King Haakon VII of Norway) and Princess Maud were married in July 1896, Appleton House was a wedding gift to them from the bride's parents, the Prince and Princess of Wales.
+When Prince Carl of Denmark (later King Haakon VII of Norway) and Princess Maud were married on 22 July 1896, Appleton House was a wedding gift to them from the bride's parents, the Prince and Princess of Wales.
 Queen Maud became fond of Appleton, "our little house is a perfect paradise", and their son, Prince Alexander (the future King Olav V of Norway), was born at the house in 1903.
 After Queen Maud died in 1938, King Haakon returned the property.
 The last inhabitants were King George VI and Queen Elizabeth who stayed there during a visit to Norfolk during World War II, when Sandringham was closed.
 Lascelles considered it "an ugly villa, but not uncomfortable".
 The house was demolished in 1984.

 Park House

 Constructed by Edward VII, in 1863, Park House has been owned by the royal family for many years.
 The birthplace of Diana, Princess of Wales, when the house was let to her father, it was subsequently run as a hotel managed by the Leonard Cheshire charity.
 In 2019, the charity developed plans for a £2.3m refurbishment programme, which were deferred because of the 2020 COVID-19 pandemic.
-The charity has since decided to discontinue the redevelopment and work with the Sandringham Estate to exit the lease.
+The charity has since decided to discontinue the redevelopment and exit the lease.